halcyonnouveau/sopmod/README.md

 ## Per-project versions

-Pin a specific Sop version for your project by adding to `sop.mod`:
+Pin a specific Soppo version for your project by adding to `sop.mod`:

 ```toml
 sop = "0.4"